grauwoelfchen/portolan/README.rst

 Portolan
 ========

-A collection of docker images for container ships steered by gentoo penguin, to ``portage`` packages.
+A collection of dockerfiles for container ships steered by gentoo penguin, to ``portage`` packages.

 These images are all built on top of `gentoo linux`_ images which are hosted on